OpenCyphal/pydsdl/docs/pages/pydsdl.rst

 The entirety of the library API is exposed at the top level as ``pydsdl.*``.
 There are no usable submodules.

+You can find a practical usage example in the Nunavut code generation library that uses PyDSDL as the frontend.

 .. contents:: Contents
    :local: